 The answer to the question is no.

-This is in part because terracotta roof tiles are crafted from clay which is a material that can be quite moist.
+This is in part because already modeled and fired terracotta roof tiles are crafted from clay, which is used as a raw material that can be quite moist.

 The reason why terracotta tiles can last for years (without the paint) is the clay absorbs the moisture naturally and can withstand weather exposure.